Skip to content

 Californian massage, signature treatment of high-end spas

 The principle relies on long, fluid and continuous movements that follow the body’s contours.
-The therapist uses hands, forearms and sometimes elbows, in a slow and controlled rhythm.
-The best establishments, including those in our top 5 luxury spas, systematically offer this technique on their treatment menu.
+The therapist uses hands, forearms and sometimes elbows, at a slow and controlled pace (around 30 movements per minute, against 60 for a classic Swedish).
+The effect is almost hypnotic: most clients drift off in the first ten minutes.

 Origins and philosophy

-Margaret Elke, considered the founder of Californian massage, sought in the 1970s an approach integrating emotional and energetic dimensions.
-The result is a technique that does not target deep musculature but aims for global relaxation and reconnection to the body.
+Margaret Elke, considered the founder of Californian massage, sought in the 1970s an approach that integrated emotional and energetic dimensions.
+The result is a technique that does not target deep musculature but aims for global relaxation and body reconnection.
+At Esalen, Californian massage was originally practiced outdoors, on a table facing the Pacific, which has lasting influence on the hushed, intimate atmosphere still sought after in the treatment cabin today.

 The technique

-This massage stands out with its unique signature made of enveloping, continuous and almost choreographic movements.
-It systematically uses warm vegetable oil to fluidify gestures and protect the skin.
+This massage stands out through its unique signature made of enveloping, continuous and almost choreographic movements.
+Warm vegetable oil plays a central role: it fluidifies gestures, protects the skin and adds a sensory dimension (scent of almond, coconut or neroli depending on preferences).

 Fundamental gestures